TMU-CanSat/CanSat_2023-2024_Training_Tasks/Software Training Task/README.md

 # Software Training Task

 ## Task Description
 The task is to collect data from various sensors, package it into a string, then save it to an SD card and transmit it to the host computer.
+You can use Wokwi to simulate your code and test it. https://wokwi.com/

 1. Write code to read data from all the sensors listed in [Devices]
 2. Collect the following data points: